Bedminster, New Jersey: "The Summer White House"

 Lamington Farm was purchased by Morgan Cowperthwaite, a New York insurance brokerage executive, in 1917.
 The Georgian Revival manor house was built in 1939.
 Cowperthwaite's heirs sold the property in 1981 to John Z. DeLorean and his wife Cristina Ferrare for $3.5 million.
 In 2000, National Fairways, a Connecticut-based golf course developer purchased the property at a bankruptcy auction for $15.25 million.
 National Fairways planned to develop the tract to include a golf club, but the plans did not come to fruition.
 In 2002, real estate businessman Donald Trump bought the Lamington Farm estate for an estimated $35 million.

 In fall 2002, The Trump Organization broke ground on the Trump National Golf Club Bedminster on the property, into which Trump reportedly invested $45 million.
 The manor house became the golf clubhouse.
 The 535-acre tract has two 18-hole courses: the older is designed by Tom Fazio, the newer by his nephew Tommy Fazio.
 While president of the United States, Trump spent significant time on the property, which has been called "the summer White House" and "White House North" by Trump administration officials, though this is not an official government designation.
 Through the end of December 2019, Trump spent nearly a third of his time as president visiting Trump-branded properties; much of this time was spent at the Bedminster club, where he frequently golfs, and at Trump's Mar-a-Lago resort in Palm Beach, Florida (the "winter White House").

 In 2007, Trump announced plans to build a mausoleum for himself on the property, including a huge obelisk in the middle of the golf course.
 After encountering opposition from local residents over the out-of-scale nature of the proposal, Trump floated the idea of developing a "mausoleum/chapel" on the property, but did not pursue it.
 In 2014, The Trump Organization filed planning applications seeking authorization to construct a graveyard on the property, including 10 plots overlooking the first hole as a burial place for Trump himself (the filings with the state said that Trump "specifically chose this property for his final resting place as it is his favorite property") and 284 lots for sale to the public adjacent to the course.
-The state and township granted a cemetery license for the small plot; the 284-grave cemetery proposal received local approval, but not yet state approval.
+In late 2014, the state, county and township granted a cemetery license for the small 10 plot family cemetery.
+The 284 plot cemetery plan appears to have been scrapped.
 Trump later indicated he might prefer to be buried in Florida instead.
+Ivana Trump, Trump's ex-wife and mother to Donald Jr., Ivanka, and Eric Trump, was buried in the Trump family cemetery on July 20, 2022.